It’s been a little over 8 months now since Leroy came home from the hospital.

 Did Leroy have IBD which is why he ate the rocks?

 Did the rocks cause the IBD?

 Did the surgery to remove the rocks put the IBD in motion?

 But now I get it.
-If he would of not had the surgery the cycle would of kept repeating itself and we never would of been able to get to the bottom of it and get him the proper treatment that he needed.
+If he would have not had the surgery the cycle would have kept repeating itself and we never would have been able to get to the bottom of it and get him the proper treatment that he needed.